consensus-shipyard/mir/deployment/README.md

 ## Remote setup

+First, make sure that all remote machines allow passwordless root (sudo) access for the configured user account.
-To install Mir and its dependencies on the remote machines, run (from this directory)
+Then, to install Mir and its dependencies on the remote machines, run (from this directory)
 ```bash
 ansible-playbook -i hosts setup.yaml
 ```